jdumas/cpp-project-template/README.md

 ### Notes

+##### Libigl

 By default, we use libigl in header-only mode, single building in static mode takes a long time.
 However, as your project grows, you might want to switch the CMake option `LIBIGL_USE_STATIC_LIBRARY` to `ON` to accelerate incremental builds (this is especially useful in combination with a caching compiler such as `ccache`).

+##### Filesystem

+With C++17, in theory the `<filesystem>` header from the Standard Template Library provides a cross-platform filesystem library.
+Unfortunately, compiler support is still lacking, in particular on macOS -- you need at least Xcode 11 and macOS 10.15, which may not be supported by our CI platforms yet.
+To that end, we define an alias target `std::filesystem`.
+This target will add the necessary linking flags if `<filesystem>` or `<experimental/filesystem>` are supported on your system.
+If not, it will download [ghc::filesystem](https://github.com/gulrak/filesystem) and use that as an alias.
+Automatic namespace forwarding is implemented in [filesystem.h](https://github.com/jdumas/cpp-project-template/blob/master/src/gazebo/filesystem.h) so you can use it directly.

 ### Useful links